-FSUCOM - Competencies -Course Title BMS 6301 Competency Domains Competencies Covered in the Course Methods of Assessment Patient Care Medical Knowledge Describe microbial taxonomy and nomenclature and their relationship to structure, physiology, and function of organisms.
+Competency Domains Competencies Covered in the Course Methods of Assessment Describe microbial taxonomy and nomenclature and their relationship to structure, physiology, and function of organisms.
 Categorize the microbial organisms with regard to virulence factors and disease characteristics, and correlate these aspects with specific patient populations at-risk for infection.
 Summarize the major pathogen types and the diseases that they produce in humans.
 Diagram at least six patient specimen collection and testing methods.
-Written exams and quizzes Outline the general categories of anti- microbial therapeutics and the typical infections they are effective for treating.
-Willien exams and quizzes Demonstrate knowledge of public health surveillance and measures to deal with infections in a population.
+Medical Knowledge for Practice Outline the general categories of anti- microbial therapeutics and the typical infections they are effective for treating.
+Written exams and quizzes Tot i radiide Demonstrate knowledge of public health surveillance and measures to deal with infections in a population.
 Organize knowledge of the effect of age on clinical presentations of infections across the life cycle, including those seen in perinatal, pediatric, and geriatric patients.
 Interpret laboratory findings for each diagnostic method within the context of the patient's clinical presentation and history of present illness.
 Produce a problem solving strategy and demonstrate diagnostic reasoning ability with respect to specific infectious diseases.

 Develop an ability to use evidence- based medicine to determine methods for diagnosis and treatment of infections.
 Relate specific signs and symptoms appearing as clinical manifestations in the patient history and physical examination to the presence of infection.
 Relate at least three radiologic findings to specific microbial infections.
-Practice-based Learning Communication Skills Demonstrate the ability to organize, record, research, present, critique, and manage information.
+Communication and Interpersonal Skills Demonstrate the ability to organize, record, research, present, critique, and manage information.
 Faculty observation in small group sessions Demonstrate professional attitudes and behaviors towards others.
 Professionalism Articulate the unique patient populations most at-risk for infections and how this information applies to future practice settings.
-Faculty observation System-based Practice
+Faculty observation